Blog

 3. Employee training programmes

 Educating employees about the risks of insider threats and best practices for data security is vital.
 Develop engaging training content that is relevant to your employees' roles, and use real-world scenarios to illustrate the potential consequences of insider threats.
+32% of IT and security professionals highlight a lack of training and awareness as a major driver behind insider threats, making it even more critical for organisations to invest in training.

 Leveraging technology like Metomic’s data security platform can also give you access to initiatives such as the “Human Firewall,’ where your employees proactively become an integral part of your security ecosystem.